Awadhi people: Language

 The Awadhi language is spoken by about 55 million people.
 In India, native speakers are estimated to be 65 million, while in Nepal native speakers are estimated to be 500,000 people.

 Linguistically, Awadhi is a distinct language with its own grammar.
-However, many consider Awadhi to be a dialect of Hindi.
+However, the Indian government considers Awadhi to be a mothertongue under Hindi language due to political reasons.
 Awadhi is not formally taught in any institution.